pyhys/minimalmodbus/docs/modbusdetails.rst

     "Enron Modbus" allows larger registers where you can store 32 bits in a single register (instead of two consecutive 16 bit registers).
 Not supported by this software.

+**Bit fields in integers**
+    Some manufacturers store multiple bits in a 16-bit register, instead of as individually adressable bits.
+This is also known as flag registers.
+See below for how to use them with this software.

+**JBUS adressing**
+    From Eurotherm Modbus/ProfibusCommunications Handbook: "The JBUS protocol is identical in all respects but one to the Modbus protocol.
+The one difference concerns the parameter or register address.
+Both use a numeric index but the JBUS index starts at 0 while the Modbus index starts at 1."

 Implemented functions
 ---------------------